Dreams

 But why should it stay a dream?
 Why not chase after it?

-Whilst I was walking along one of the Algarve’s many beaches last week, it struck me that I finally know what I would like to do.
+Whilst I was walking along one of The Algarve’s many beaches last week, it struck me that I finally know what I would like to do.

 It may not happen overnight.
-It may even come under a slightly different guise.

 But what I do know, is that it feels right to chase after it.
 To throw (almost) everything into trying to achieve it.